nocproject/noc/share/doc/en/ug/kb.rst

  * id - name of the allocation
  * position - bottom position in the rack.
 Lowest position of the rack is 1.
  * height - height in the units.
 May have "U" letter at the end.
+ * reserved (optional) - 0 (default) - equipment present in rack, 1 - equipment is planned for placement

 search
 ------